A solution to the extreme point problem and other applications of Choquet theory to Lipschitz-free spaces

 so $m_{xy}$ is not extreme if there exists $p\neq x,y$ such that $d(x,p)+d(p,y)=d(x,y)$.
 The first two named authors proved that the converse implication also holds for complete $M$ \cite{AP_rmi}; this characterises extreme molecules completely.

 The problem is thus determining whether all extreme points must be molecules.
-This was first asked explicitly in \cite{AliagaGuirao,GPPR,Weaver2} at around the same time, but is implicit in Weaver's early work, where he used De Leeuw representations to prove that \emph{preserved} extreme points of $B_{\lipfree{M}}$ (meaning that they are also extreme in $B_{\lipfree{M}^{**}}$) must be molecules \cite{Weaver95}, and that all extreme points are molecules when $M$ is compact and satisfies an additional condition related to $\lipfree{M}$ being a dual Banach space (see \cite[Corollary 4.41]{Weaver2}).
+This was first asked explicitly in \cite[Question 2]{AliagaGuirao}, \cite[p.
+2]{GPPR}, and \cite[p.
+102]{Weaver2} at around the same time, but is implicit in Weaver's early work such as \cite{Weaver95} or the first edition of \cite{Weaver2}, where he used De Leeuw representations to prove that \emph{preserved} extreme points of $B_{\lipfree{M}}$ (meaning that they are also extreme in $B_{\lipfree{M}^{**}}$) must be molecules \cite[Corollary 3.44]{Weaver2}, and that all extreme points are molecules when $M$ is compact and satisfies an additional condition related to $\lipfree{M}$ being a dual Banach space (see \cite[Corollary 4.41]{Weaver2}).

+These first results, and their approach based on De Leeuw representations, have had a profound impact on subsequent developments.
 Recent work has significantly expanded the list of known cases where $\ext B_{\lipfree{M}} \subset \Mol(M)$ to include all compact spaces \cite{Aliaga}, uniformly discrete spaces \cite{APS1}, and subsets of $\RR$-trees \cite{APP}.
 Stronger versions of extreme points have also been completely characterised for all $M$, including preserved extreme points \cite{AliagaGuirao}, denting points \cite{GPPR}, and strongly exposed points \cite{GPAZ}.

 Theorem \ref{th:compact_decomposition} now allows us to reduce the extreme point problem to the compact case and provide a definitive answer.

 \begin{theorem} Let $M$ be a complete metric space.
 Then $\ext B_{\lipfree{M}} \subset \Mol(M)$.
 Specifically, the extreme points of $B_{\lipfree{M}}$ are exactly the molecules $m_{xy}$ with $x\neq y\in M$ such that $d(x,p)+d(p,y)>d(x,y)$ for every $p\in M\setminus\set{x,y}$. \end{theorem}